npm/npm/doc/misc/npm-config.md

 ### ca

-* Default: The npm CA certificate
+* Default: `null`
 * Type: String or null

 The Certificate Authority signing certificate that is trusted for SSL connections to the registry.

 Set to `null` to only allow "known" registrars, or to a specific CA cert to trust only that specific signing authority.

 See also the `strict-ssl` config.

+### cafile

+* Default: null
+* Type: path or null

+A file containing PEM-encoded Certificate Authority public signing certificates.

+This overrides the `ca` config if set.

 ### cache